This privacy statement was last updated: 31 October 2014

-This page sets out the National Consumer Agency's policy with regard to the privacy of the users of the ConsumerHelp.ie website and its other websites.
+This page sets out the Competition and Consumer Protection Commission's policy with regard to the privacy of the users of the ConsumerHelp.ie website and its other websites.
 By visiting these websites you are agreeing to the terms of this privacy statement.
 If you are not happy with the terms of this privacy statement and do not wish your information to be recorded, you may wish to leave this site.

-The NCA respects the rights of its users and, except for the following list, does not collect personal information on its websites:
+The Commission respects the rights of its users and, except for the following list, does not collect personal information on its websites:

 - Statistical information gathered automatically when you visit the websites

 - Information provided voluntarily during subscription to the email newsletter from this website

 Information gathered automatically when you visit the Commission websites

 For general web browsing, certain information is recorded in the website log files and site metrics, which may include:

 - The top-level domain name from which you access the internet

 - The IP address of the computer from which you access the websites